-Some big ones Company They are already doing this: They advertise specifically on the Internet with Web 2.0 offers, such as so-called Facebook pages or their own career pages, for qualified applicants.
-But of course, the Internet also offers very good opportunities to search for candidates themselves.
-In job-oriented social networks, the user profiles usually contain detailed information about the education, career, experiences, interests and similar characteristic features of the respective person.
+Some large companies are already doing this: On the Internet, they specifically advertise with Web 2.0 offers, such as so-called Facebook pages or their own career pages, for qualified applicants.
+But of course the internet also offers very good opportunities to search for candidates yourself.
+In job-oriented social networks, the user profiles usually contain detailed information on training, career, experience, interests and similar characteristics of the person concerned.

 Find people with search capabilities fast and easy

 These can be quickly located with the search function.
 Somewhat more limited are the possibilities with private networks such as Facebook or SchülerVZ.
 Nevertheless, there is hardly a more efficient way to quickly compare the professional qualifications of different applicants.

 But the Internet offers even more: who knows what he is looking for, also has forums, or weblogs the opportunity to find applicants.
 Jan Kirchner, Managing Director of the Hamburg-based recruitment consultancy Atenta, which specializes in recruiting medical and technical personnel, explains how this works.